J&J Medical Connect

 Safety and Tolerability

-The frequency of the most common serious adverse events (SAEs) was similar among placebo and UPTRAVI subgroups (Table: AEs and SAEs by Background PAH Therapy).
+The frequency of the most common SAEs was similar among placebo and UPTRAVI subgroups (Table: AEs and SAEs by Background PAH Therapy).
 Generally, an increase in the frequency of individual AEs was observed with increasing number of PAH drugs, regardless of the treatment group (placebo or UPTRAVI).
 The most frequent AEs observed with UPTRAVI (headache, diarrhea, jaw pain and nausea) were less frequent in the subgroups of patients receiving 1 or no PAH therapy at baseline compared with those receiving 2 therapies (Table: AEs Associated With Prostacyclin Therapy During the Maintenance Phase).
 No new types of AEs were observed with UPTRAVI in combination with an ERA and a PDE-5i.2

 AEs and SAEs by Background PAH Therapy2

-No PAH
+No PAH Therapy

 ERA and PDE-5i Combination